eBaoCloud/eBaoCloud-Client/README.md

 The stored token should be updated with new one regularly, the recommended frequency is one day.

 The detailed samples please refer to [Demo project](https://github.com/eBaoCloud/eBaoCloud-DoNet-Client-Demo)

+### In Other Programming Languages

+- Java: in progress
+- PHP: in progress
+- Ruby: in progress

 ### Recent Releases